 Weather in September: Air 25 / Sea 22 / Rainy days 5-7

-Adriatic sea in spring (May, mid June) is slowly warming up, reaching its highest temperatures in August, and starting to cool down during September.
+The sea in spring (May, mid June) is slowly warming up, reaching its highest temperatures in August, and starting to cool down during September.
 Sea temperature over twenty are enjoyable for countless water activities.
-So take this opportunity to snorkel, swim or dive in some of the most idyllic bays of Adriatic.
-You will always find a free anchorage or a private bay to enjoy peace and quiet with your close ones.
-Take an internal tip and sail on one of best sailing routes around the most impressive islands.
-September is also a suitable month for a family sailing holidays.
+Such a great opportunity to snorkel, swim or dive in some of the most idyllic bays and island beaches.
+You will always find your own private anchorage to enjoy in peace and quiet within your best company.
+Take an internal tip from Croatian skippers and set sail on this off-the-beaten-track sailing route and explore the popular Croatian islands as a local.
+September is also a great time for a Family sailing holiday